Adnan Ibrahim

-Adnan Ibrahim is a Palestinian Islamic scholar who holds a masters and a PhD in Arabic studies from the University of Vienna.
+Adnan Ibrahim is a Palestinian Islamic scholar who holds a master's and a PhD in Arabic studies from the University of Vienna.

 Life

 Adnan Ibrahim was born and brought up in a refugee camp in Gaza/Palestine.
 He later moved to Yugoslavia and studied medicine in Sarajevo.
 In the 1990s he moved to Vienna because of the Bosnian War, where he became Imam of the Shura mosque in Leopoldstadt in 2002.
 He holds Austrian citizenship.

 His preaching in Arabic reaches a wide audience through digital media.

 According to Raphael Israeli, "After the London bombings in 2005, he issued a fatwa saying Muslims who hear of plans for a terrorist attack must report them to the police immediately."
 He has preached and lectured against female genital mutilation.

-Views

-Stoning

-Ibrahim rejects the punishment of stoning for adultery.
-A similar opinion to this has been offered by other scholars such as Shaykh Yusuf al-Qaradawi.

 Controversy

+Controversy within the Muslim Community

+Ibrahim is one of the most controversial Muslim scholars.
+Conservative Muslims, especially Wahhabies, consider him as misguided and as having incorrect views about Islam and accuse him of spreading "sedition" in the Muslim community.

+Some even went as far as calling him "Kaffir" and "Rafidi" (although he's publicly Sunni).

+He also has been accused of trying to change Islam to fit the Western agenda.
+These controversies are mostly due to his following an Islamic modernism approach and rejection to some points in Islam regarding women's rights and what he considers as "violence."